Homotopy transfer and formality: Introduction

 It was observed in the introduction of~\cite{DeligneGriffithsMorganSullivan:RHTKM} (see also the last section of \cite{Petersen:GTFLD}) that the converse should be true if $\alpha$ is of infinite order.
 The intuition is the following : if such an endomorphism exists at the level of chains, then any higher Massey product has to be compatible with this action but then we see that they have to be zero because they intertwine multiplication by $\alpha^n$ with multiplication by $\alpha^m$ with $n\neq m$.
-As stated, this is not rigorous because the vanishing of all higher Massey products is not a sufficient condition to insure formality.
+As stated, this is not rigorous : for example, without some coherence assumption, the vanishing of the classical Massey products of a differential graded algebra is not a sufficient condition to ensure formality.
 In fact Deligne--Griffiths--Morgan--Sullivan proved their result using a different method.
 Sullivan proved a statement of this kind for differential graded algebras in characteristic zero~\cite[Theorem 12.7]{Sullivan:ICT} which was generalized to other algebraic structures by Guill\'en Santos--Navarro--Pascual--Roig~\cite[Theorem 5.2.4]{GuillenSantosNavarroPascualRoig:MSFO}.
 The method in both cases uses a chain level filtration and does not explicitly pass through Massey products.